Can Chameleon fields be the source of both the dark energy dipole and the CMB dipole?: CMB Dipole

+The Cosmic Microwave Background (CMB) dipole is the most prominent expression of anisotropy.
+The amplitude of the CMB dipole registers at approximately $3.3621\pm0.0010$ mK (\cite{Henry}).
+Presuming the universe's homogeneity and isotropy, an observer anticipates a blackbody spectrum with temperature $T$ across the celestial expanse.
+The dipole spectrum has substantiated its identity as the derivative of a blackbody spectrum.

+Noteworthy is the frame-dependent nature of the CMB dipole.
+It can be construed as the Earth's peculiar motion towards the CMB.
+The amplitude undergoes temporal variation owing to the Earth's orbital trajectory around the solar system's barycenter.
+This temporal evolution prompts the incorporation of a time-dependent term into the dipole expression, exhibiting a modulating period of one year, a characteristic corroborated by observations conducted with COBE FIRAS.
+Importantly, the dipole moment bears no imprint of primordial information.

+Analysis of CMB data reveals that the Sun exhibits an apparent motion at $368\pm2$ kilometers per second relative to the CMB reference frame, also designated as the CMB rest frame, wherein no motion is perceived through the CMB.
+Furthermore, the Local Group, a galaxy cluster encompassing our Milky Way, appears to traverse at $627\pm22$ kilometers per second in the direction of galactic longitude $ l = 276 \pm 3,b = 30 \pm 3 $ (\cite{Kogut}).
+This motion engenders anisotropy in the data, with the CMB manifesting a slightly elevated temperature in the direction of movement compared to the opposite direction.
+The prevailing interpretation attributes this temperature disparity to a straightforward velocity redshift and blueshift resulting from motion relative to the CMB.
+However, alternative cosmological models offer explanations for a fraction of the observed dipole temperature distribution in the CMB.

-\section{Numerical analysis and simulation}
+\subsection{Numerical analysis and simulation}

-In this article, we use the Pantheon catalog, which contains information on redshift, distance modulus, measurement error, and equatorial characteristics of 1048 supernovae in redshift less than 2.3.
-In order to compare the previous studies in terms of galactic coordinates, we first convert the equatorial coordinates of these 1048 supernovae to galactic coordinates and then obtain the angle $\theta$ in terms of galactic coordinates.
+In this article, we use the Pantheon catalog, which contains information on redshift, distance modulus, measurement error, and galactic coordinate of 1048 supernovae in redshift less than 2.3.
 If $\hat{n}_{i}$ is a single vector in the direction of the supernova $i$ of view, then:

 Where $(l_{i},b_{i})$ is the galactic coordinates of the supernova $i$.
-Similarly, if $\hat{p}$ is a unit vector in the bipolar direction, then,
+Similarly, if $\hat{p}$ is a unit vector in the dipole direction, then,

-Which $(l,b)$ is the galactic coordinates of the bulk current.
+Which $(l,b)$ is the galactic coordinates of the bulk flow.
 Thus